ninaadpai/AndroidSessionActivation/README.md

 It can optionally collect user's age and gender if the user wishes to enter the information.

 The utility class can collect the following data as well:
-Total Memory
+Total Memory,
-Available Memory
+Available Memory,
-Device Name
+Device Name,
-MAC Address
+MAC Address,
-IP Address (v4/v6)
+IP Address (v4/v6),
-CPU Usage Stats
+CPU Usage Stats,
-If Device size is more than 5 inch
+If Device size is more than 5 inch,
 Device Dimensions